sqc-cyh/Classes/ADS/Project/project1/project1.md

         Read the data file for data processing.
     }
 ```
-**Query method** : First, we read the name of the document locally, then open the corresponding document, demarcate each string with a space, and store the read words in the map and record it.The document index number and the position of the word in the document (number of lines).
+**Query method(Words that have not been searched)** : First, we read the name of the document locally, then open the corresponding document, demarcate each string with a space, and store the read words in the map and record it.The document index number and the position of the word in the document (number of lines).
 If the word Repeat, the number of repeated words in the word list is increased by one, and
 The result of the final read is stored in the map.
 ```C++
 for(int i=0;i<txt_name.size();i++){